Hossam-H22/UpVote-App-API/README.md

 <a id="Validation"></a>

 ## Validation
-Joi is used to validate incoming data for user registration, login, posts, and comments sending.
+Joi is used to validate incoming data for user registration, login, posts, and comment sending.
 This ensures that only valid data is processed by the API.